#SheridanWorks - Celebrating National Co-op and Work-Integrated Learning Month

 Are you an employer or community organization interested in employing or mentoring a student?

-Sheridan students are highly skilled and creative, and we’ve made it easy for you to connect with emerging talent from a broad range of programs!
+Sheridan students are highly skilled and creative, and we’ve made it easy for you to connect with emerging talent from a broad range of programs through our online platform Sheridan Works!

-For more information, including details about financial incentives that may be available when you hire a co-op or internship student, contact our team at firstname.lastname@example.org.
-WIL Month is a great time to connect with us!
+For more information, including details about financial incentives that may be available when you hire a co-op or internship student, visit our employer webpage.
+Co-op and WIL Month is a great time to connect with us!